-The calibrated model is able to qualitatively and quantitatively match three stylized features of East and West German saving rates after reunification: (i) East Germans have higher saving rates than West Germans; (ii) this East-West gap is increasing in age at reunification; that is, it is larger for older birth cohorts than for younger birth cohorts; and (iii) for every birth cohort, this gap is declining over time, with full convergence within roughly ten years.
-The higher East German saving rates are a result of their low initial wealth levels, which leave them unprepared for the new economic environment in terms of both precautionary and retirement savings.
+The calibrated model is able to qualitatively and quantitatively match three stylized features of East and West German saving rates after reunification: (i) East Germans have higher saving rates than West Germans; (ii) this East-West saving rate difference is increasing in age at reunification; that is, it is larger for older birth cohorts than for younger birth cohorts; and (iii) for every birth cohort, this difference is declining over time, with full convergence of saving rates within roughly ten years.
+The higher East German saving rates after reunification are a result of their low initial wealth levels, which leave them unprepared for the new economic environment in terms of both precautionary and retirement savings.
 The East-West difference in saving rates is especially large for older cohorts, because older cohorts of East Germans are least prepared for the new environment: their wealth position relative to their West German counterparts is especially low, and they have less time left over their working life to accumulate more wealth through higher saving rates.
 The rapid convergence of East German saving rates toward West German levels is the stylized feature that allows for differentiation between the different components of the life cycle model.
 A precautionary savings motive is essential to replicate this feature, because precautionary savings imply that saving rates decrease as wealth levels approach the target level of wealth from below.

 The demographic developments after reunification alone would actually predict rising East German saving rates for younger cohorts, running counter to the empirical evidence.
-Disentangling a precautionary saving motive from a demographic saving motive based on changing household size is difficult in a standard setting, since both saving motives predict a hump-shaped consumption path over the life cycle.
-In the context of the natural experiment of German reunification, however, both saving motives lead to opposite predictions for the saving behavior of East Germans.
+Disentangling a precautionary saving motive from a demographic saving motive based on changing household size over the life cycle is difficult in a standard setting, since both saving motives predict a hump-shaped consumption path over the life cycle.
+In the context of the natural experiment of German reunification, however, both saving motives lead to opposite predictions for the saving behavior of East Germans relative to West Germans.
 The paper concludes that East Germans react according to the predictions of the life cycle model after the large shock of German Reunification, despite being confronted with entirely new economic conditions, and that a precautionary saving motive is essential for replicating the data.
+The first conclusion is in line with the conclusions of the other studies analyzing large temporary income shocks.
+The second conclusion is only possible in a structural model, pointing to the advantages of the approach used in this paper.
+Relying on a structural model, one can go beyond analyzing main model predictions to analyzing the importance of different specific model components.